ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 1. Click **Client certificate** and select **Generate client certificate**.
 2. **Name**
-   Consider naming each certificate after the role that it will enable in your system (Full Stack Development, HR, Customer, Unregistered Guest, etc...)
+   Enter a name for this certificate.
+For future clarity, consider naming each certificate after the role that it will enable in your system (Full Stack Development, HR, Customer, Unregistered Guest, etc...)
 3. **Security Clearance**
    Set authorization level for this certificate.
 Read about [Security Clearance](../../../server/security/authorization/security-clearance-and-permissions#authorization-security-clearance-and-permissions) to choose appropriate level.
 4. **Certificate Passphrase**